Get to know the Health Indicators

-Blood pressure is a critical vital sign that measures the pressure of circulating blood against artery walls, and it is measured in two numbers.
+Blood pressure is a critical vital sign that measures the pressure of circulating blood against artery walls while an individual is at rest, and it is measured in two numbers.
 The first number, or systolic pressure, refers to the pressure inside the artery when the heart contracts and pumps blood throughout the body.
 The second number, or diastolic pressure, refers to the pressure inside the artery when the heart is at rest and is filling with blood.

 Most people don’t know if they have high blood pressure – especially since there may be no noticeable warning signs or symptoms – and therefore the blood pressure must be monitored.